Bistrel2002/MOONSHOT-PROJECT/FunctionalSpecification/functionalSpecification.md

 7. User follows the line, which adjusts in real-time as they move
 8. System provides notifications for turns and level changes
 9. System confirms arrival when user reaches the gate

-**Alternative Flows:**
-- User needs to find a restroom or restaurant en route
-    1. User pauses navigation and selects "Find Nearby"
-    2. User selects desired amenity category
-    3. System suggests options and allows selection
-    4. User selects a temporary destination
-    5. System calculates new route that includes the stop
-    6. Navigation resumes with updated path

 **Postconditions:**
 - User arrives at intended destination